khoriwill/ipipeline-ai-enablement/governance/success-metrics.md

 ## Dashboard

-All metrics are visible in a Microsoft Power BI dashboard connected to:
+All metrics will be visible in a Microsoft Power BI dashboard connected to:
 - Copilot Studio analytics (activity metrics)
 - ServiceNow (ticket metrics)
 - Quarterly survey results (efficiency metrics)